Donald Wuerl: 2018 grand jury report

-On August 14, 2018, a grand jury report on sexual abuse within the Catholic Church, released by Pennsylvania Attorney General Josh Shapiro, criticized Wuerl's handling of sexual abuse cases as bishop Pittsburgh.
-On the advice of doctors, Wuerl allowed Reverend William O'Malley to return to active ministry in 1998, despite past allegations of abuse.
+On August 14, 2018, a grand jury report on sexual abuse within the Catholic Church, released by Pennsylvania Attorney General Josh Shapiro, criticized Wuerl's handling of sexual abuse cases as bishop of Pittsburgh.
+On the advice of doctors, Wuerl allowed William O'Malley to return to active ministry in 1998, despite past allegations of abuse.
 O'Malley had admitted that he was sexually interested in adolescents.
-Reverend George Zirwas had a long history of involvement in child sexual abuse, sometimes including sadism.
+George Zirwas had a long history of involvement in child sexual abuse, sometimes including sadism.
 He had also manufactured child pornography.
 Zirwas' actions were known in the diocese as early as 1987, but he continued in ministry when Wuerl became bishop of Pittsburgh in 1988.
 In 1989, Wuerl authorized a $900,000 settlement, with confidentiality clauses, with two of Zirwas' victims, but allowed Zirwas to remain in ministry despite further complaints.
-After the diocese received another complaint Wuerl finally removed Zirwas from ministry in 1996.
-Eventually Zirwas moved to Cuba, where he was murdered in 2001.
+After the diocese received another complaint, Wuerl finally removed Zirwas from ministry in 1996.
+Eventually, Zirwas moved to Cuba, where he was murdered in 2001.
 Reverend Ernest Paone had a history of sexual abuse allegations against him and was frequently moved to different parishes across the United States.
 In 1991, Wuerl allowed Paone to be transferred to the Diocese of Reno-Las Vegas, despite being aware of the reports surrounding his behavior and his history of accusations of child abuse dating back to the early 1960s.
 A new complaint arose against Paone in 1994.
 According to the report:Wuerl responded by dispatching letters notifying the relevant California and Nevada Dioceses of the 1994 complaint.
-However, Wuerl did not report the more detailed information contained within Diocesan records.
+However, Wuerl did not report the more detailed information contained within the Diocesan records.
 The Diocese did not recall Paone; nor did it suspend his faculties as a priest.
 To the contrary, Paone continued to have the support of the Diocese.

 The grand jury report did note Wuerl's contributions to fighting sex abuse.
 That included his successful effort within the Vatican legal system to remove Cipolla from ministry for sexual abuse.